 5. New Zealand

 I have high hopes for New Zealand.
-I’ve met many Kiwis (people from New Zealand) travelling, and they are easy-going and happy people.
-And I thoroughly enjoy hiking and living outdoors, and New Zealand has a natural landscape that looks unbelievably beautiful.
+I’ve met many Kiwis (people from New Zealand) while travelling, and they are easy-going and happy people.
+I thoroughly enjoy hiking and living outdoors, and New Zealand’s natural landscape is unbelievably beautiful.

 6. Austria

-As the third safest place in the world, Austria is one of the most dreamlike cities where you can see many UNESCO Heritage sites and the best modern contemporary art museums at the same time.
+As the third-safest place in the world, Austria is one of the dreamiest countries, where you can see many UNESCO World Heritage sites and the best modern and contemporary art museums at the same time.

 I’ve been to Vienna a few times, and it always feels great to be back.
 The city is full of culture, magnificent architecture and world-class cuisine.
 And Austrians are really good-looking, just saying…

-I haven’t travelled extensively in Austria, but I know many solo female travellers have.
-For my last trip, I stayed in Vienna for a few days then went to Bratislava, Slovakia for a day trip and continued my journey to Budapest, Hungary.
-During my previous trip back in 2008, I visited Innsbruck, a small town between high mountains in Tyrol, and Salzburg where I enjoyed every activity that has to do with Mozart and the Sound of Music.
+I haven’t travelled extensively in Austria, but many solo female travellers have.
+For my last trip, I stayed in Vienna for a few days, then went to Bratislava, Slovakia, for a day trip and continued my journey to Budapest, Hungary.
+During my previous trip back in 2008, I visited Innsbruck, a small town between high mountains in Tyrol and Salzburg, where I enjoyed every activity that had to do with Mozart and the Sound of Music.

 7. Portugal

 Portugal is the fourth safest place in the world.
 And it is an affordable travel destination in Europe.
-Accommodation, food and transportation are relatively cheap, which is ideal for any solo traveller.
+Accommodation, food, and transportation are relatively cheap and ideal for solo travellers.

-So if you like big city vibes, small-town charm, wine tasting and gorgeous beaches, then you have to consider Portugal as it is one of the top first-time solo female travel destinations.
+So if you like big-city vibes, small-town charm, wine tasting and gorgeous beaches, you have to consider Portugal, as it is one of the top first-time solo female travel destinations.

 8. Denmark